-Each Portfolio, including U.S. Low Volatility Portfolio to the extent that foreign securities may be included in its benchmark index, may invest in foreign securities either indirectly (e.g., depositary receipts, depositary shares, and passive foreign investment companies) or directly in foreign markets, including emerging markets.
+Each Portfolio may invest in foreign securities either indirectly (e.g., depositary receipts, depositary shares, and passive foreign investment companies) or directly in foreign markets, including emerging markets.
 Investments in foreign securities may include, but are not necessarily limited to, corporate debt securities of foreign issuers, preferred or preference stock of foreign issuers, certain foreign bank obligations, and U.S. dollar or foreign currency-denominated obligations of foreign governments or supranational entities or their subdivisions, agencies, and instrumentalities.
 Enterprise Portfolio has, at times, invested a substantial portion of its assets in foreign securities and may continue to do so.
 Investments in foreign securities, including securities of foreign and emerging market governments, may involve greater risks than investing in domestic securities because a Portfolio's performance may depend on factors other than the performance of a particular company.
 These factors include: